-Digital marketing leverages both online and offline digital channels to reach your target audience whereas social media marketing is limited to social media channels including TikTok, Instagram, LinkedIn, Twitter, Facebook, YouTube, and so.
+Digital marketing leverages both online and offline digital channels to reach your target audience, whereas social media marketing is limited to social media channels including TikTok, Instagram, LinkedIn, Twitter, Facebook, YouTube, etc.

 While traditional and digital marketing both have their strengths, simply looking at the benefits and disadvantages of each kind of advertising campaign shows exactly why businesses are investing more time and money into digital marketing than ever.

 If you are faced with the challenge — either due to budget, time, or industry — to choose only one channel for marketing, then we recommend relying on digital marketing as the overall best option for most businesses.

 However, there is still a place for traditional marketing, depending on your target market and industry.
 If you wish to reach a more mature or local audience, traditional marketing methods may, in fact, be more productive for your unique business.